vmware-tanzu-labs/educates-training-platform/docs/installation-guides/cluster-requirements.md

 There is no simple answer to this question as it will depend on the workshops you want to deploy, what their specific requirements are, and the number of concurrent users you want to support.
 Separate guidelines will be provided later to help answer this question, but if just starting out a good starting point is a Kubernetes cluster with three worker nodes where each worker node has 16-32GB of memory available.

+Be careful using worker nodes with any more memory than 32GB, as some infrastructure providers have limitations on the number of persistent volumes that can be attached to each node in a cluster.
+Depending on how many persistent volumes may be needed for a workshop, you may end up in a situation where you exhaust the capacity for the number of persistent volumes that can be used on a worker node before you exhaust memory.
+Thus it is preferable to use worker nodes with less memory and spread the load across more nodes, rather than use very big worker nodes.

 Kubernetes ingress controller
 -----------------------------